burrrata/cryptoeconomics.study_rust_edition/src/misc/NOTES.md

 - decompose the demo into sections

 ### UX / UI
+- rename all pictures to be the same name as the section they're featured in
 - pictures for each chapter intro
 - ayu as default theme
 - better feedback flow